 Paul Brill received three Emmy Award nominations for his scores for the films Full Battle Rattle (National Geographic), The Devil Came on Horseback (Break Thru Films), and The Trials of Darryl Hunt (HBO), and won the Best Music Award from the International Documentary Association for his score for the film Better this World.
 He collaborated with U2 on the HBO film Burma Soldier, composing a new string arrangement for an acoustic version of their classic song “Walk On.”
-He scored the hit documentary Joan Rivers: A Piece of Work (IFC), the Emmy Award- winning Page One: Inside the New York Times (Magnolia), as well as Christy Turlington Burns’s directorial debut, No Woman, No Cry (OWN), on which he collaborated with songwriter Martha Wainwright.
-He recently completed work on the landmark, six-hour PBS documentary The African Americans: Many Rivers to Cross, which won both Emmy and Peabody Awards this year.
+He scored the hit documentary Joan Rivers: A Piece of Work (IFC), the Emmy Award-winning Page One: Inside the New York Times (Magnolia), as well as Christy Turlington Burns’s directorial debut, No Woman, No Cry (OWN), on which he collaborated with songwriter Martha Wainwright.
+He also composed the music for the landmark, six-hour PBS documentary The African Americans: Many Rivers to Cross, which won both Emmy and Peabody Awards in 2014.

 Mollie Doyle is a writer, editor, and yoga teacher who lives with her family on Martha’s Vineyard.
 After many years as a Random House editor she moved from New York City, and to the other side of publishing, to ghostwrite books.
-She now writes an award-winning column for the Vineyard Gazette, and treatises about food for Edible Vineyard.
-Mollie is passionate about food—growing it, cooking it, and the science behind it.
-In addition to her writing, Mollie is the director of yoga for The Yard, a dance colony on Martha’s Vineyard.
+She now writes an award-winning column for the Vineyard Gazette.
+In addition to her writing, Mollie is the director of yoga for The Yard, a dance colony on Martha’s Vineyard, and a co-founder of the Field Fund.
 But Mollie really considers her most important work to be raising a child, being connected to her family, and contributing in whatever way she can to making the island of Martha’s Vineyard a better place.

 Jake H. Davis, Ph.D. is a postdoctoral associate with the Virtues of Attention project at New York University.
 He has taught at Brown University and the City College of New York.
 He earned a Ph.D. in philosophy from CUNY’s Graduate Center, with an interdisciplinary concentration in cognitive science, as well as a master’s degree in philosophy from the University of Hawai’i.
 He has authored and co-authored articles at the intersection of Buddhist philosophy, moral philosophy, and cognitive science.
 His research draws on his training as a monk in the Theravada Buddhist tradition of Burma (Myanmar), long periods of intensive meditation practice, a decade of work interpreting between Burmese and English for meditation masters, and training in teaching meditation retreats.